raphaelmue/financer/README.md

 ### 3.4 Execution

-Please make sure, when you execute "FinancerApplication (deploy)" that the port 3500 is not blocked by your system firewall or your network firewall.
+Please make sure, when you execute the Financer Server run configuration that the port 3500 is not blocked by your system firewall or your network firewall.

 ## 4 Functionality